diamondalltheway/diamondalltheway/README.md

 ### 👨🏻‍💻 Hi, I'm Hunter! 👋

-I’m a full-stack Software Developer from Houston, Texas based in Medellín, Colombia.
-I have experience with JavaScript, Ruby, and the following technologies below and eager to learn more along the way!
+I’m a Full-Stack TypeScript/JavaScript Software Developer from Houston, Texas based in Medellín, Colombia.
+I have experience with the following technologies below and eager to learn more along the way!

 ## 🛠️ Technologies and Tools I have Experience with:
 <div>